koodimonsteri/chat-app/README.md

 Learning some php and symfony.\
 Created REST API backend.\
+Routes:
-Implemented /register and /login\
+/auth with /register and /login\
-Implemented /chat route to manage chats
+/chat to manage chats\
+/user

 React frontend to register/login\
 Dashboard to manage chats WIP